NLnetLabs/unbound/doc/unbound.conf.rst

 It can appear anywhere, it accepts a single file name as argument.
 Processing continues as if the text from the included file was copied into the config file at that point.
-If also using :ref:`chroot:<unbound.conf.chroot>`, using full path names for the included files works, relative pathnames for the included names work if the directory where the daemon is started equals its chroot/working directory or is specified before the include statement with :ref:`directory:
+If also using :ref:`chroot<unbound.conf.chroot>`, using full path names for the included files works, relative pathnames for the included names work if the directory where the daemon is started equals its chroot/working directory or is specified before the include statement with :ref:`directory: